-Discover the south coast on a drive through Willamette Valley, which is one of the best road trips from Seattle if you love wine.
+Discover the south coast on a drive through Willamette Valley, one of the best road trips from Seattle if you love wine.
 You can travel through Portland on your way to McMinnville, where you can indulge in some of the best wine tours in Oregon.

 There are dozens of wineries to choose from in the area, so you won’t need to worry about a shortage in that department.
 I personally love Kings Estate Winery, Irish Vineyards, and Kason Vineyards if you want to narrow down your selection.
-For lodging, I recommend staying at place like McMenamins Hotel Oregon to relax at for the night.
+For lodging, I recommend staying at a place like McMenamins Hotel Oregon to relax for the night.

 The People’s Coast, Oregan’s stunning coastline, is perfect for whale-watching, tidal pooling, and amazing Pacific Ocean views.
 Spend the night at the nearby Starfish Manor Oceanfront Hotel to fall asleep to the sounds of the ocean.

 On Day 3, take a detour to Ecola State Park on Cannon Beach as you make your way back to Portland (this is especially nice during wintertime in Portland).
 Spot the Haystack Rock – one of Oregon’s most famous landmarks – a stunning 234-foot rock formation on the edge of the shoreline.
 This is one of my favorite parts of an Oregon Coast drive.